Medieval monk directing choir

 Historical Accuracy and the Church’s Own Priorities

 Then again, maybe we don't really need to either.
 We are not medieval singers nor can we be.
 We are singers of the 20th and 21st century.
 The people we sing for - either in concert, recordings or the liturgical congregation - are also not medieval people.
-They are also people of the 20th and 21st century.
-Singers in any of the medieval periods did not sing (as far as we know) according what they would have considered "early music" performance practices; they sang according the practice of their current time.
+They, too, are people of the 20th and 21st century.
+Singers in any of the medieval periods did not sing (as far as we know) according to what they would have considered "early music" performance practices; they sang according to the practice of their current time.
 Should we, perhaps, do the same?

-I am not against singing with what we think might be medieval performance practice (all we have are descriptions, not the actual sounds); I actually find it really fun and fascinating.
-But I do think we need to clearly understand and admit that we are always only guessing and it also needs to be properly ordered when in the context of the liturgy.
+I am not against singing with what we think might be medieval performance practice (all we have are descriptions, not the actual sounds); I actually find it fascinating and think it is a very worthy and important endeavor.
+I also have my own views as to what I think a likely historically authentic practice of the 9th-11th centuries might sound like and I will address that in my next article.
+But I do think we need to clearly understand and admit that we are always only guessing, and it also needs to be properly ordered when in the context of the liturgy.

 Which brings me to my second question: beyond what is possible, what does the Church actually ask of us when we sing chant in the liturgy?
 In her teaching on sacred music and worship, certain constants emerge very clearly: